 But Wes’ phenomenal talent made it inevitable that he would go out on his own.
-The brothers recorded for Pacific Jazz (produced by Richard Bock) and Riverside Records (produced by Orrin Keepnews) but by the mid-1960s, the guitarist was signed by Verve Records and then A&M, most of those sessions being produced by Creed Taylor.
+The Montgomery Brothers recorded for Pacific Jazz (produced by Richard Bock) and Riverside Records (produced by Orrin Keepnews), but by the mid-1960s, the guitarist was signed by Verve Records and then A&M, most of those sessions being produced by Creed Taylor.

 In recent years, Resonance Records has unearthed and issued a number of previously unknown recordings of Wes Montgomery that help fill in gaps in his discography.
 Not surprisingly, these are also great listening!

-Here are some other discographical sources on Wes Montgomery:
+Here are some other valuable sources on Wes Montgomery:

 Wes Montgomery Research Facebook Group